mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 ```

 ANDON BLISOR
-The Pink’s pilot is a willowy man
+The Pink's pilot is a willowy man
 with a crop of bright blue hair,
 which contrasts sharply with
 his almost translucent skin.
 His